-In the recent Senate Judiciary hearings that ultimately led to the confirmation of new Supreme Court Justice Brett Kavanaugh, much speculation revolved around the memories Dr. Christine Blasey Ford, who accused Kavanaugh of sexual assault at a high school gathering more than 30 years ago.
-Dr. Ford could not recall certain details, such as what time she arrived at the gathering or who drove her home.
+In the 2018 Senate Judiciary hearings that ultimately led to the confirmation of Supreme Court Justice Brett Kavanaugh, much speculation revolved around the memories Dr. Christine Blasey Ford.
+Dr. Ford accused Kavanaugh of sexual assault at a high school gathering more than 30 years ago.
+She could not recall certain details, such as what time she arrived at the gathering or who drove her home.
 However, other details, especially those of the alleged assault itself, she remembered with crystal clarity.

 Many senators and Kavanaugh supporters claimed that because she could not remember everything about that day, her accusations were not reliable.
 The prosecutor hired to question Dr. Ford filed a memo that Dr. Ford’s memories were not “consistent” and lacked “key details,” while others at the gathering did not corroborate her account.
 However, if you consider the science behind how sexual assault survivors remember what happened, the gaps in Dr. Ford’s memory shouldn’t be surprising.

 One psychological expert on trauma and memory, Dr. Jim Hopper, prepared a statement to read at the Senate hearing regarding the science of what Dr. Ford does and does not remember.
 Though he did not get a chance to testify, he published his planned remarks online, along with additional articles regarding the science behind memories of traumatic events.
 His research and findings apply to sexual assault victims as well as military members and police officers who experienced traumatizing battle or violence.